What is debt forgiveness?

 Alternatives for managing debt

-With debt consolidation, you’ll still need to pay off your debts, but in some cases, this strategy can make paying off debt simpler and less expensive.
-You can consolidate several types of debt from credit cards and medical debts to personal, student and auto loans.
+With debt consolidation, you’ll still need to pay off your debts, but in some cases, this strategy can simplify the process and lower payments.

 Balance transfer credit card